-Tiferet Nashman, Co-Director (Programs)
+Tiferet Nashman, Executive Director

 tiferet@shoresh.ca

 Tiferet is a Jewish environmental educator and community builder.
 She holds a Masters in Education and a B.A. in Diaspora and Transnational Studies with a focus on relationships between diasporic and indigenous communities.
 Tiferet completed the Wild Deer wilderness skills training, and is a recipient of the David Suzuki Award for environmental educators.
 She has worked with the TDSB, the Toronto Parks Forestry and Recreation Department, the University of Toronto’s Multifaith Centre and is founding resident of Moishe Pod Toronto.
-Tiferet’s life has been woven with Shoresh since its inception and she is thrilled to be serving as Co-Director.
+Tiferet’s life has been woven with Shoresh since its inception and she is thrilled to be serving as Executive Director.

 allie@shoresh.ca